Section J Report - Section J NCC 2019

 Get in contact today and learn how we can help ensure you meet the Section J Requirements

 The cost of a Section J Report can vary depending on the type of building and complexity of the project.
-Typically most reports using the Deemed to Satisfy provisions will range from $500-$4000 (plus GST).

 The following aspects of the design can impact the cost of the report: